About

 History

-So from there on a series was born.
-I covered the first six months of the year in about half the time until working myself into a burn-out.
-Instead of quitting the series then I put up an application and found two people who helped me reviewing.
-As the reviews were getting longer and the series more serious, more people from the Discord told me I should get a website for this instead of posting it to Reddit.
+A year or so passed and Sam got on the r/progmetal discord server.
+After the third time of flooding the recommendation channels with obscure bands, someone suggested that he write about his findings on r/progmetal.
+So from there on, a series was born.
+Sam covered the first six months of the year in about half the time until working himself into a burn-out.
+Instead of quitting the series then, he put up an application and found two people who helped with reviewing.
+As the reviews were getting longer and the series more serious, more people from the Discord suggested a website instead of posting it to Reddit.
 And thus came about this website.
 Since then we’ve had various staff and format changes.
 We went from monthly editions to weekly editions to just regular old individual reviews, and our writing went from amateurish to the relatively high standard we have today.
-At this point, it’s practically a serious publication.
+At this point, it’s practically a serious publication!